Comparison

 Best for: SMBs using QuickBooks or Xero

-BILL dominates the small business AP automation market through deep integrations with popular accounting software.
+BILL owns the small-business AP market through deep accounting integrations.
 If your books live in QuickBooks Online, BILL connects with minimal setup.

 Key Features:

 Why teams choose BILL: It just works with QuickBooks.
-For SMBs that want AP automation without ripping out their accounting stack, BILL is the path of least resistance.
+For SMBs that want AP automation without ripping out their accounting stack, it's the path of least resistance.

-Best fit: Businesses under 100 employees already using QuickBooks or Xero.
+Best fit: Businesses under 100 employees already on QuickBooks or Xero with a small, fixed set of approvers.

 4. Stampli